This set of Engineering Physics Multiple Choice Questions & Answers (MCQs) focuses on “Acceleration due to Gravity”.

-15. Tom and jerry are running forward with the same speed.
+15. Tom and Jerry are running forward at the same speed.
 They are following a rubber ball at a constant speed v as seen by the thrower.
-According to Sam, who’s standing on the ground, the speed of the ball is
+According to Sam, who’s standing on the ground, the speed of the ball is ____________

 a) Same as v

 Explanation: As they are moving in the same direction, the relative velocity of the ball with respect to Tom or Jerry will be